sundeepbassi/quizzy-movies/README.md

 ## 2. User Stories

+1) As a user I want to submit my name.

-1) As a user I want to play a quiz game about movies.
+2) As a user I want to play a quiz game about movies.

-2) As a user I want to know which questions I got correct and those I got incorrect.
+3) As a user I want to know which questions I got correct and those I got incorrect.

-3) As a user I want to see a variety of questions about movies.
+4) As a user I want to see a variety of questions about movies.

-4) As a user I want to be able to use one click to play the game.
+5) As a user I want to be able to use one click to play the game.

-5) As a user I want to be able to restart the game at the end.
+6) As a user I want to be able to restart the game at the end.

 ## 3. Features